 4. Stop thinking like dieters: Start thinking like people who are trying to create happy and healthier habits that they can keep for life.
 Said differently, stop playing the short game and start playing the long game.

 5. Eat more starch.
 Avoid fats and oils.
 The fat you eat is the fat you wear.
 Appetite-satisfying bread, rice, corn, potatoes, and beans should replace fattening oils, cheeses, and pork chops.

 6. If you are 5-foot-4 or under it may be helpful to think of your body like a baby pool, which fills up with water fast, and not like a tall woman’s body, which is more like an Olympic pool and takes more water to fill.

-Just think about it — for a taller woman 40 calories is nothing, but for a petite woman just 40 extra calories a day turns into 4.2 pounds a year.
+Just think about it — for a taller woman 40 calories are nothing, but for a petite woman, just 40 extra calories a day turns into 4.2 pounds a year.

 7. Eat real food — nothing process or prepared.
 Eat protein for breakfast such as eggs, nut butters, protein shake.
 Don’t drink your calories: no juices, sodas, sport drinks.
 Have breakfast every day and have three meals and two snacks.

 The biggest mistake dieters make: